 Rose Gold is this perfumes name and Rose Gold is it’s game.
 The perfume arrives in a slick clean white box which features a rich rose gold foil border and lettering.
 The Rosie for Autograph line has a strong rose gold, verging on copper packaging so it was only natural that there would be a themed fragrance in the line.
 The bottle is a gorgeous heavy clear glass multi faceted bottle, it’s shaped like a rectangular gem with cut corners and a toned ombre spray which fades up from the bottom.
 With a chrome plaque bearing Rosie H-W line’s logo and a similar gem like lid also in a coppery chrome finish features the rose outline also tied with the brand.
 Slick, sophisticated and every bit of what I’d expect from the alliance between the two names.

-The perfume is a limited edition one, created to celebrate five years of the collaboration between M&S and RHW.
+The Rosie for Autograph Rose Gold Perfume is a limited edition one, created to celebrate five years of the collaboration between M&S and RHW.
 The perfume describes itself as “evokes a cosy evening spent by the fire on a starry night”. which took me a back as the notes to me are very fresh – but after I read that description it became clear that I wasn’t paying enough attention to how this wore.

 The first top notes that hit the nose are fresh and floral – having the fresh botanical notes that kind of remind me of the Zoella Splash Botanics line, rose and freesia meet the skin and release a real breezy freshness that’s impossible to ignore.
 After a few hours different notes begin to reveal themselves, and I can start to see where the cosy notes play in, spiciness of bergamot which ties in well with top floral notes whilst beginning to bring warmth.
 Finally the base notes of musk, amber and vanilla provide the base notes of this perfume that take amp up the warm notes for this perfume that perfectly transitions through it’s wear time.